robert-waggott/animals-stuck-up-trees-and-other-incidents/readme.md

 ## Todo

 - [ ] Implement search
-- [ ] Ability to toggle ward/post code boundaries on/off
-- [ ] Ability to add events to the map
-- [ ] Tests
 - [x] Choose a license and add in a license file
 - [x] Basic map
 - [x] Use of router with link to a credits doc and/or this readme